nandeeshhu/Fake_Real_Text_Classifier/README.md

 ---

-# 🧠 AI Generated and Real Text Classifier using DeBERTaV3 + KerasCore + KerasNLP
+# 🧠 DeepNLP Classifier for Authenticity Detection in AI-Generated Text using DeBERTaV3 + KerasCore + KerasNLP

 This project implements a text classification model aimed at distinguishing between AI-generated and human-written science exam text.
 The model is built using the DeBERTaV3 architecture, leveraging KerasCore and KerasNLP libraries, with TPU acceleration for efficient training.